lumenalux/gses2-app/API_USAGE.md

 > **Note**
 > If you didn't receive the message, check spam

-## Receiving a message on a different email
+## Receiving the message on a different email

 ![Message received on tempmail](./images/receive-on-tempmail1.png)
 ![Message received on tempmail](./images/receive-on-tempmail2.png)